reviewboard/reviewboard/docs/manual/users/reviews/editing-reviews.rst

 Editing Reviews
 ===============

-Clicking the :guilabel:`Review` button on the review request action bar, or clicking :guilabel:`Edit Review` on the review draft banner will display the review dialog, showing the entire contents of your draft review.
+Clicking :guilabel:`Edit your review` in the review banner menu will display the review dialog, showing the entire contents of your draft review.

 .. image:: review-dialog.png